kostasthanos/Virtual-on-screen-keyboard/README.md

 ## Main Idea
 The main idea of this project is to display the keys of a keyboard on the screen and allow the user to select (write) a character whent the desired color (or finger) is inside the ractangle that corresponding to a key.

-## Setting to draw the on-screen keyboard
+## Settings for drawing the on-screen keyboard
 ### [1] Rectangle and Text settings
 ```python
 width, height = 65, 65